-a. who have not volunteered for jury duty and are called for jury duty or b. who are not a party in a civil or criminal court proceeding, but are subpoenaed as a witness to attend such a court proceeding.
+a. who has not volunteered for jury duty and are called for jury duty r b. who are not a party in a civil or criminal court proceeding but are subpoenaed as a witness to attend such a court proceeding.